ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_base.md

     <figcaption><a href="http://wiki.ros.org/ros_control#Overview" title="ROS Control">ROS Control</a> Overview.</figcaption>
 </figure>

-All that is needed in this package is to write a class that inherits from `hardware_interface::RobotHW` and provide a launch file.
+In the simpleste case all that is needed in this package is to write a class that inherits from `hardware_interface::RobotHW` and provide a launch file.
 The launch file will

 - Load the robot description from `diffbot_description` to the paramter server